WebAssembly/tool-conventions/EHScheme.md

 ## Exception Structure Recovery

-To regroup instructions in CFG into this `try`-`catch i`-...-`try-end` structure described in the [WebAssembly EH proposal](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md), the compiler should recover the near-original try-catch clause structure from the CFG.
+To regroup instructions in CFG into this `try`-`catch i`-...-`try-end` structure described in the [WebAssembly exception handling proposal](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md), the compiler should recover the near-original try-catch clause structure from the CFG.
 We presented a very simple example of this grouping in [WebAssembly try